All Episodes

 Why would you assist Joe Biden in giving him what is perceived as a win when he did not have the votes in his own party to pass this?

-We can't afford one point two trillion, never mind the additional three point five trillion that trying to get still.
+Never mind the additional $3.5 trillion they're trying to get still.

-I mean, the bill's not actually for infrastructure.
+I mean, the bill is not actually for infrastructure.

 We're in a scenario where we have runaway spending, runaway inflation.